 Requests to Amend a Medical Record

-Patients have the right to request an amendment to their medical record.
-Physicians have the right to determine if the change will be made.
+A patient has the right to request an amendment to his or her medical record.
+A physician has the right to determine if the change will be made.
 The medical record should contain both the patient’s request and the physician’s response.

-- The request must be directed to the originator of the portion of the record that the patient wants to amend.
+- The request must be directed to the provider who originated the portion of the record the patient wants to amend.

-- The request must state which portion of the record the patient wants amended and how he or she wants it to be amended.
+- The request must state which portion of the record the patient wants to amend and specify how it should be amended.

 - The patient’s request is then filed in the record with the pertinent entry.

-- The provider then signs and dates the response and places it with the patient’s request in the medical record with the pertinent entry.
+- Sign and date a response addressed to the patient and place a copy of it with the patient’s request in the medical record with the pertinent entry.

-- The provider must make reasonable efforts to inform other individuals who received the original medical record and provide them with the amendment within a reasonable time, especially if the amendment provides information that may be detrimental to the patient.
+- Make a reasonable effort to inform other individuals who received the original medical record and provide them with the amendment within a reasonable time, especially if the amendment provides information that may be detrimental to the patient.